 - Moresco (Italy) is where our next house sit is located.

-For our road trip from north Germany to Italy, we will visit ten countries in ten nights.
+We will visit ten countries in ten nights for our road trip from north Germany to Italy.
 Here is our introduction video on YouTube.

 Visiting Greifswald in Northern Germany